 This course is the second course in a sequence of three doctoral study supervision courses that are part of the DBA program aimed to complete the doctoral study.
-The focus of this class is the collection and analysis of empirical evidence for the DS project.
-Students must have data collected to pass this class.
+This course must be taken once the data has been collected.
+In this course students will analyze data and generate data reports in the most appropriate format for decision making.